 The reasoning behind this is to help with analyzing data for user behavior.
-In some verticals the location of users may have greater effect on their actions than their original install location.
-Analyzing the relative performance of locations can help advertisers focus on relevant retargeting campaigns to increase their users engagements.
+In some verticals, the location of users may have a greater effect on their actions than their original install location.
+Analyzing the relative performance of locations can help advertisers focus on relevant retargeting campaigns to increase their user engagements.

 Luber, a hail ride travel app, identified a relatively large number of ride events taking place in Springfield.
 To maximize its users' engagements Luber sends a retargeting push notification to any user that arrives to Springfield.

-In case the IP address during the in-app-event's performance cannot be resolved, the IP address during the install is displayed in the raw data
+In case the IP address during the in-app events performance cannot be resolved, the IP address during the install is used.

 Contributor and Google play data in in-app-events reports

-Contributor data and Google Play data doesn't appear in raw in-app-events reports.
+Contributor data and Google Play data don't appear in raw in-app-events reports.
 All other fields are populated if they are available on the install data.